jfaylon/canvasImage/README.md

 # Known Issues
 - dragging text collison
 - dragging the rectangle from lower right to upper left causes the input field to be out of the box
+- Unable to drag a rectangle on mobile

 # Limitations
 - Only for modern browsers (Tested on Chrome)